ibra-kdbra/Cpp_Projects/RegularExpression_Convertors/README.md

 ## How to Use

-Each subdirectory contains its own *README* file with detailed instructions.
-Below is a quick navigation list of the convertors:
+Each subdirectory contains its own *README* file, with detailed instructions.
+Below is a quick navigation list of the converters:

 - Regular Expression to Deterministic Finite Automata [▶️](./RE-to-DFA/)
 - Regular Expression to Non-deterministic Finite Automata [▶️](./RE-to-NFA/)
 - Regular Expression to Epsilon Non-deterministic Finite Automata [▶️](./RE-to-E-NFA/)

-Feel free to explore each convertor and enhance your understanding of regular expressions and finite automata!
+Feel free to explore each converter and enhance your understanding of regular expressions and finite automata!